Symptom Management

 The Sleep Charity aims to provide access to high quality information and advice to deal with most sleep issues, and ensure everyone understands the value of a good night’s sleep.
 The charity operates a “National Sleep Helpline” (for more information plear refer to the charity’s website).

-For additional help with sleeping and fatigue, Macmillan has made available audio files to aid relaxation at this link.
+For additional help with sleeping and fatigue, Macmillan has made available audio files to aid relaxation at this link (you will need to create an account on the Macmillan learnzone website).
 These audio files are taken from the HOPE course.
 You may also gain help with relaxation through the Complementary Therapies provided at the Centre.

 Help with anxiety and wellbeing